Great Basin & Upper Mojave Desert

 Project Duration: 2012-Present

-The Gathering for Our Mountains is an annual event, started in 2012, that brings together multiple generations of Nuwuvi (Southern Paiute) with the Forest Service, Fish and Wildlife Service and community supporters to engage in inter-cultural exchange, harvest pine nuts, demonstrate cultural skills, share stories and sing traditional songs.
-Hosted collaboratively by the federal agencies and the tribes in the Spring Mountains National Recreation Area (SMNRA) and the Desert National Wildlife Refuge Complex (DNWRC) and facilitated by The Mountain Institute and Portland State University, the Gathering reunites Nuwuvi with their ancestral lands and creates new pathways for communication.
+The Gathering for Our Mountains is an annual event, started in 2012, that brings together multiple generations of Nuwu/Nuwuvi (Southern Paiute/Chemehuevi) with the U.S. Forest Service, U.S. Fish and Wildlife Service, U.S. National Park Service, U.S. Bureau of Land Management, and community supporters to engage in inter-cultural exchange, harvest pine nuts, demonstrate cultural skills, share stories and sing traditional songs.
+Hosted collaboratively by the federal agencies and Nuwu/Nuwuvi Tribal Nations in the Spring Mountains National Recreation Area (SMNRA) and the Desert National Wildlife Refuge Complex (DNWRC) and facilitated by Portland State University, Friends of Nevada Wilderness, and local partners, the Gathering reunites Nuwu/Nuwuvi with their ancestral lands and creates new pathways for communication.
 Multiple generations come together to renew familial ties, make connections with their friends and partners and care for the land.

 Read the highlights from the Gathering For Our Mountains 2019